About Costa Rica

 Internet services are widely available throughout the capital city and the centre valley, tourist destinations and also hotel provide free Wi-Fi services and also local cafes offer high speed internet connection for around $1 or less an hour

-What are the mobile network operators and internet service providers in Costa Rica
+What are the mobile network operators and internet service providers in Costa Rica?

-list of networks operators in Costa Rica
+list of network operators in Costa Rica

 and also details about each of them.